-Zerilli, who was in jail at the time of Hoffa’s disappearance, should be seen by authorities as a credible tipster, according to Dan Moldea, author of “The Hoffa Wars.”
+Zerilli, who was in jail at the time of Hoffa's disappearance, should be taken seriously by authorities, according to Dan Moldea, author of "The Hoffa Wars."

 Hoffa, who headed the powerful International Brotherhood of Teamsters Union at one point, vanished in July 1975.
 He was 62 at the time and had recently spent nearly five years behind bars.

 In the past few decades, numerous tips have emerged about his whereabouts, only to lead to nothing.
 Last September, police in Roseville, Mich., about 20 miles north of Detroit, dug up a driveway.
 In 2009, FBI agents dug up a lumberyard in the city, prompting speculation that the excavation was a search for Hoffa.
 Three years earlier, in May 2006, a search for Hoffa at a farm in the town of Milford, Mich., was known as "The Big Dig."